-Where the risk assessment relates to repetitive work practices in the one location, such as the inspection and removal of friction products in vehicles, the risk assessment should relate to the overall work practice, taking account of the repetitive nature of the task.
+Where the risk assessment relates to repetitive work practices in the one location, such as the inspection and removal and may not be copied, or distributed for any purpose for which it was not intended without written permission of Global Asbestos Audits.

+of friction products in vehicles, the risk assessment should relate to the overall work practice, taking account of the repetitive nature of the task.